Kajetan Kryszkiewicz

-Kajetan Kryszkiewicz (28 July 1908 – 2 October 1982) was a Polish football player, who represented Warta Poznań and also capped twice for the national team of Poland without scoring any goals.
+Kajetan Kryszkiewicz (28 July 1908 – 2 October 1982) was a Polish footballer who played as a forward.
+He represented Warta Poznań and also capped twice for the Poland national team without scoring any goals.
 He began his career in Posnania Poznań, later moving to Warta Poznań, a powerhouse of Polish football in the 1930s.
 In 1932, he was the top scorer of the Ekstraklasa, with 16 goals.

-Kryszkiewicz continued playing for Warta until 1939.
+Kryszkiewicz continued playing for Warta until 1938.